-- (1) All employees of the council have the following responsibilities- - (a) implementing the policies and priorities of the council in a way that promotes- - (i) the effective, efficient and economical management of public resources; and
+- (1) All employees of the council have the following responsibilities- - (a) implementing the policies and priorities of the council in a way that promotes- - (i) the effective, efficient and economical management of public resources; and - (ii) excellence in service delivery; and - (iii) continual improvement; - (b) carrying out their duties in a way that ensures the council- - (i) discharges its responsibilities under this Act; and - (ii) complies with all laws that apply to the council; and

-- (ii) excellence in service delivery; and - (iii) continual improvement; - carrying out their duties in a way that ensures the (b) council - discharges its responsibilities under this Act; and (i) - complies with all laws that apply to the council; and - (iii) achieves its corporate plan; - (c) providing sound and impartial advice to the council; - (d) carrying out their duties impartially and with integrity; - (e) ensuring their personal conduct does not reflect adversely on the reputation of the council; - improving all aspects of their work performance; (f) - observing all laws relating to their employment; (g) - observing the ethics principles under the Public Sector (h) Ethics Act 1994, section 4; - complying with a code of conduct under the Public (i) Sector Ethics Act 1994 - The chief executive officer has the following extra (2) responsibilities - managing the council in a way that promotes- (a) - effective. efficient (i) and economical management of public resources; and - (ii) excellence in service delivery; and - (iii) continual improvement; - (b) managing the other council employees through management practices that - promote equal employment opportunities; and (i) - are responsive to the council's policies and (ii) priorities;
+- (iii) achieves its corporate plan; - (c) providing sound and impartial advice to the council; - (d) carrying out their duties impartially and with integrity; - (e) ensuring their personal conduct does not reflect adversely on the reputation of the council; - (f) improving all aspects of their work performance; - (g) observing all laws relating to their employment; - (h) observing the ethics principles under the Public Sector Ethics Act 1994, section 4; - (i) complying with a code of conduct under the Public Sector Ethics Act 1994. - (2) The chief executive officer has the following extra responsibilities- - (a) managing the council in a way that promotes- - (i) the effective, efficient and economical management of public resources; and - (ii) excellence in service delivery; and - (iii) continual improvement; - (b) managing the other council employees through management practices that- - (i) promote equal employment opportunities; and - (ii) are responsive to the council's policies and priorities; - (c) establishing and implementing goals and practices in accordance with the policies and priorities of the council; - (d) establishing and implementing practices about access and equity to ensure members of the community have access to- - (i) council programs; and

-- (c) establishing and implementing goals and practices in accordance with the policies and priorities of the council: - (d) establishing and implementing practices about access and equity to ensure members of the community have access to- - (i) council programs; and - (ii) appropriate avenues for reviewing council decisions; - (e) the safe custody of- - (i) all records about the proceedings, accounts or transactions of the council or its committees; and - (ii) all documents owned or held by the council; - (f) complying with particular requests under section 171 from councillors.
+- (ii) appropriate avenues for reviewing council decisions; - (e) the safe custody of- - (i) all records about the proceedings, accounts or transactions of the council or its committees; and - (ii) all documents owned or held by the council; - (f) complying with particular requests under section 171 from councillors.